nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

     --cert-only > /tmp/keys/nuocmd.cert'
 ```

-The newly created keystore files can be copied on the client machine and then on some AP pod.
+The newly created keystore files can be copied on the client machine and then to an AP pod.

 ```bash
 kubectl cp generate-nuodb-certs:/tmp/keys/. /tmp/keys